GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 14. Percent with Only Diploma
 15. Percent Some College
 16. Death Rate

-17. An observation is that while population doesn’t define any single principal component, it heavily contributes to the first two principal components, which explain ~43% of the variance of the data set.
+It can be observed that while population doesn’t define any single principal component, it heavily contributes to the first two principal components, which explain ~43% of the variance of the data set.

-Implications of PCA on only the feature dataset Running PCA allows us to reduce the dimensionality from 17 to 13, a reduction of 23.5% of dimensions while still maintaining 98.73% of the variance of the dataset.
+**Implications of PCA on only the feature dataset**

+Running PCA allows us to reduce the dimensionality from 17 to 13, a reduction of 23.5% of dimensions while still maintaining 98.73% of the variance of the dataset.
 The first principal component was primarily explained by percent poverty levels, implying that percent poverty is a distinguishing factor between counties.
 Similarly, the population was a large factor in contributing to the first and second principal components, which makes sense, as more populous counties will naturally have a different makeup than smaller counties.

 After completing PCA on only the feature dataset, we realized that we had little intuition into why clusters were clustered as they were.
 So, to determine what features were most important to each cluster, we decided to run PCA once more on each cluster out of the 28.
 Since PCA only works when run on more than one county, the following results are for all of the clusters which contain multiple counties.
 We decided to employ a similar strategy as to how we interpreted the principal components for the overall feature dataset by listing the feature that contributed most to the first three principal components of each cluster.

 ![top 3 per pc per cluster](/top_3.png)